 DIY Pocket Door Install

 Okay for real, WHY aren’t pocket doors more common?
 This space saving magic is life changing!
+I’m going to make my own DIY Pocket Door!

 This week I took on the task of removing our current bathroom door and replacing it with a pocket door.
 Our previous door opened up right into the side of the bathtub in our main bathroom and blocked quite a bit of movement in the space.
 Installing a pocket door here has been on my list for quite some time….but the process of installing it has intimidated quite a bit.